andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 ### Concepts
 - describe the utility of computer programming
-- define REPL acronym and use of REPL
+- define the role of a REPL in programming
-- identify role of 5 common data types
+- list 5 common data types used in ruby and their uses
 - differentiate between statements and expressions
 - describe what variables are and what they are used for
-- explain mutability vs immutability
+- explain the concepts of mutability and immutability
-- describe what a method is and what it is used for
+- describe what a method is and why they are useful
-- describe input, output and side effects.(programming)
+- differentiate between input, output and side effects for methods
-- identify type errors
+- explain what a type error is

 - explain why control flow is used in programming
 - explain what conditionals are, and why we use them

+### Mechanics
+- use REPL to evaluate ruby code
+- create and run a ruby program

 - Use boolean logic (&&, ||, !) to combine and manipulate boolean statements
 - Use if, else, elsif statements to control logic flow in a Ruby program
 - Use Ruby case statements
-- create and run a ruby program

-### Mechanics
-- utilize REPL to do basic ruby operations
-- write a program that
-	- uses 4 of 5 data types
-	- has user input
-	- has an output
-	- *bonus* alters values of the input to be the output

 ### Connection to Big Goal
 Establish a foundation of the ruby language.
 It'll be the premise that is used to build a toolset for web development.